looopTools/querycpp/README.rst

 Supported by
 =============

-This project has recieved support from Aarhus Univeristy Centre for Digitalisation, Big Data, and Data Analytics `(DIGIT) <https://digit.au.dk/>`_ and the ScaleIoT project.
+This project has received support from Aarhus University Centre for Digitalisation, Big Data, and Data Analytics `(DIGIT) <https://digit.au.dk/>`_ and the ScaleIoT project.

-The project has recieved support from Aarhus University, Department of Electrical and Computer Engineering, group for Network Computing, Communications, and Storage `(NeXT <https://ece.au.dk/en/research/key-areas-in-research-and-development/communication-control-and-automation/network-computing-communications-and-storage/>)`_.
+The project has received support from Aarhus University, Department of Electrical and Computer Engineering, the group for Network Computing, Communications, and Storage `(NeXT <https://ece.au.dk/en/research/key-areas-in-research-and-development/communication-control-and-automation/network-computing-communications-and-storage/>)`_.

 =============
 Want to financially support the project?